Arnaud-de-Grandmaison-ARM/arm-learning-paths/content/learning-paths/cross-platform/sme2/_review.md

     - questions:
         question: >
-            Why is the ZA storage key to SME2 ?
+            Why is the ZA storage so important for SME2 ?
         answers:
             - It's infinite
             - It holds a 2D view of matrices
         correct_answer: 2
         explanation: >
             The ZA storage offers a 2D view of part of a matrix, a.k.a a tile.
-SME offers operation that operate on complete tiles, or on horizontal / vertical slices of the tiles, which is a useful and often used in numerous algorithms.
+SME can operate on complete tiles, or on horizontal / vertical slices of the tiles, which is a useful and often used feature in numerous algorithms.
 ZA storage is finite and has size SVL x SVL.

     - questions:
         question: >